Kyriosity/use-dev/README+/decisions/README+/cs-think_tasks.md

 # Tasks as model

-Most well-known templates/paradigms (MVC, MVP/MVVM, POCO) and tailored solutions rest on models.
-Developers bind actions and presentations to properties, which are ready static or changing values, calculated, or rendered by a service, or read from a storage.
+Most or many well-known templates/paradigms (MVC, MVP/MVVM, MV-Whatever, POCO) and tailored solutions rest on models.

+Developers bind actions/requests, presentations or whatever to values, which can be static, ready  or  changing. calculated, response from actions and requsts, or rendered by a service, or read from a storage.

-That's nothing wrong with this approach (especially for logical division) but it's primitivity.
+That's nothing wrong with this approach (especially for abstraction and logical division) but its primitivity.

-Direct implementation in responsive applications incurs perpetual patching of lags.
+Direct implementation in responsive applications (which are not in this day and age?) incurs perpetual patching of lags.

 ## New thinking

+PLACEHOlDER for PhD

 ## AUX Techniques.
 LAZY vs. PRELOAD